matt3214/KoineMC/README.md

 # Purpose
 As a Christian, I want to become more familiar with God through His Holy Word.
 The New Testament is written in Koine Greek.

-Along with spoken and grammar training, I want to grow in familiarity with this language by immersing myself in a world that has comprehensible input avaialble within every square_(or cube!)_-meter.
+Along with spoken and grammar training, I want to grow in familiarity with this language by immersing myself in a world that has comprehensible input avaialble within every square/cube-meter.

 # The Specifics